 Orthopedic surgeons perform between 100,000 and 200,000 ACL reconstructions each year in the United States.
 Most of these people are athletes or active people.
-Who actually needs surgery, and what does surgery involve?
+Who actually needs ACL surgery after an ACL injury, and what does surgery involve?

 Surgery to treat a torn ACL is more complex than simply sewing it back together.
 In fact, trying to sew it back together – an ACL repair – doesn’t work.
 The surgeon must make a new ligament – an ACL reconstruction.

 In this video, I explain what an ACL reconstruction is.
 What does the surgeon do in the procedure?
-I also further explain who can benefit from ACL surgery so you can decide for yourself if it is worth undergoing surgery and the months of rehab.
+I also further explain who can benefit from ACL surgery so you can decide for yourself if it is worth undergoing surgery and the months of rehab after an ACL injury.